neurobagel/annotation-tool-ai/Readme.md

 - `docker run -d`: The -d flag runs the container in the background without any output in the terminal.
 - `-v ollama:root/.ollama`: The -v flag mounts external volumes into the container.
 In this case the models used within the container are stored locally as well as *Docker volumes* - these are created and managed by Docker itself and is not directly accessible via the local file system.
 - `-v /path/to/some/local/folder/:/app/output/`: This is a bind mount (also indicated by the -v flag) and makes a local directory accessible to the container.
 Via this folder the input and output files (i.e. the `.tsv` input and `.json` output files) are passed to the container but since the directory is mounted also locally accessible.
 Within the container the files are located in `app/output/`.
 For more information about Docker volumes vs. Bind mounts see [here](https://www.geeksforgeeks.org/docker-volume-vs-bind-mount/).
-- `--name instance-name annotation-tool-ai`: Here you choose a (nice) name for your container from the image we created in the step above.
+- `--name instance-name`: Here you choose a (nice) name for your container from the image we created in the step above.
+- `-p 8000:8000`: Mount port for API requests inside the container
+- `annotation-tool-ai`: Name of the image we create the instance of.

 ## Execute the annotation script

 The following command runs the script for the annotation process:

 ```
-docker exec -it instance-name python3 full_annotation.py container/input/file container/output/file
+docker exec -it api_test curl -X POST "http://127.0.0.1:8000/process/?code_system=<snomed | cogatlas>" -F "file=@<filepath-to-tsv-inside-container>.tsv" -o <filepath-to-output-file-inside-container>.json
 ```

 Let's break down this again:
 - `docker exec`: This command is used to execute a command in a running Docker container.
 - `-it`: Here are the `-i` and `-t` flag combined which allows for interactive terminal session.
 It is needed, for example, when you run commands that require input.
+- `api_test`: Name of the instance.
-- `python3 full_annotation.py container/input/file container/output/file`: This is the command you want to execute in the interactive terminal session within the container.
-The input file is the to-be-annotated `.tsv` file and the output file is the final `.json` file.
+- `curl -X POST "http://127.0.0.1:8000/process/?code_system=<snomed | cogatlas>" -F "file=@<filepath-to-tsv-inside-container>.tsv" -o <filepath-to-output-file-inside-container>.json`: This is the command you want to execute in the interactive terminal session within the container.
+The input file is the to-be-annotated `.tsv` file and the output file is the `.json` file.

 # Details of the codebase